 - Complying with a subpoena or serving on a jury

 Given that employers must comply with these laws, you can seek legal advice from a trusted California employee lawyer if the employer terminates you or threatens to fire you.
 As a successful California employee lawyer, Brad Nakase can help you file a claim and get the compensation you deserve.

+Effective July 1, 2022, the minimum wage in Los Angeles is $160.04 per hour.
 California wage and hour laws encompass various issues such as minimum wage, overtime, meal and rest breaks, and so on.
 Although employers are allowed by the federal Fair Labor Standards Act (FLSA) and the laws in some states to pay minimum wage to tipped employees, it is not the case in California.
 This means that all employers must comply with minimum wage laws that ensure employees are provided minimum employee pay, hours and overtime, as well as meal and rest breaks.
 For nonexempt employees who work for 8 hours a day or 40 hours a week, employers must pay overtime.
 If you are misclassified as an independent contract, you can file for a wage and hour lawsuit because the employer must treat you as a W2 employee.
-If your employer is not following the California Wage and Hour Law, call Nakase Law Firm to sue your employer.
+If your employer is not pay you the minimum wage for Los Angeles, please contact our employment attorney, Brad Nakase.

 You should know that some employers misclassify their nonexempt employees as exempt just to avoid wage and hour laws.
 So, make sure you contact us if you are being paid less or paid no amount for overtime.
 Brad Nakase is an experienced California labor lawyer who has vast expertise in helping his clients file claims and get compensations they deserve.